ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 There are [two goals](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/de0b3818af489bb76b20b5268e1b0419d0c91d65/_posts/assets/breiman.pdf) of analysing data - *information* and *prediction*.
 And there are two approaches toward these goals - *data model* and *algorithmic model*.

-The methods to measure model error must also be picked and utilized accordingly.
+The methods to measure model error must also be picked accordingly.
 For example, linear regression is an interpolation model by construct and the adjusted R^2 parametric approach is suitable for it.
 When it comes to prediction with algorithmic models like neural nets, model error is measured utilizing non-parametric resampling approaches like CV.

 We use either data or assumptions or both to adjust for the optimism, and estimate model error as accurately as possible.